 Wrecks deserve an honorable mention this month too.
 January wreck fishing is excellent.
-Unfortunately, groupers are out of season as of January 1, so many fishermen stop bottom fishing around the wrecks until they come back into season.
+Unfortunately, groupers are out of season as of January 1st, so many fishermen stop bottom fishing around the wrecks until they come back into season.
 This is great for us!
-While it can be painful to be required to release a big grouper you just caught, amberjacks, cobia, sharks, barracuda and a few other species congregate around these wreck too.
-And with the lack of fishing pressure around these spots, wreck fishing can make for great action.
+While it can be painful to be required to release a big grouper that you just caught, other species like amberjack, cobia, sharks and barracuda congregate around these wrecks too.
+With the lack of fishing pressure around these spots, wreck fishing can make for great action.
 Amberjacks, one of the strongest fighting fish in the ocean, are just beginning to show up around the deep wrecks in January.
 In a few months, they will dominate the wrecks.
-Vermillion snappers will not be closed this year, as they have been in years past.
-Great news!
-Vermillion snapper fishing on multi-hook chicken rigs is also fun and a great way to catch dinner.
-This a great month to add some color to your fish box by doing some deep drop wreck fishing.
+Vermilion snapper fishing on multi-hook chicken rigs is also fun and a great way to catch some good dinner fish.
+The best thing about vermilion snapper fishing is that you can catch more than one fish at a time on the same rig.
+If they are really biting good, you can catch your limit in just a few drops.
+This a great month to add some color to your fish box by doing some wreck fishing.

 Good luck to everyone fishing this month.
 We’d love to have you out with us on one of our fishing charters!